 Our credit facilities contain customary covenants that, among other things, impose limitations on indebtedness; liens; mergers, consolidations, liquidations and dissolutions; dispositions, restricted debt payments, restricted payments and transactions with affiliates.
-Events of default in these credit facilities include, among others, failure to pay interest, principal and fees when due; breach of a covenant or warranty; acceleration of or failure to pay other debt in excess of a threshold amount, insolvency matters; and a change of control.
+Events of default in these credit facilities include, among others, failure to pay interest, principal and fees when due; breach of a covenant or warranty; acceleration of or failure to pay other debt in excess of a threshold amount; unpaid judgments in excess of a threshold amount, insolvency matters; and a change of control.
 The credit facilities require us to comply with a financial covenant to be tested quarterly, consisting of a maximum first-lien leverage ratio of 5.0 times.
 The ratio is calculated by dividing consolidated first lien indebtedness (as defined in the credit agreement) net of consolidated unrestricted cash as of the measurement date by consolidated EBITDA (as defined in the credit agreement), as measured on a trailing four-fiscal-quarter basis preceding the measurement date.
-As of March 31, 2020, our first-lien leverage ratio was 2.6 times.

-We have completed an amendment to our revolving credit facility agreement to waive the quarterly-tested leverage covenant until the second quarter of 2021.
+In April 2020, we completed an amendment to our revolving credit facility agreement to waive the quarterly-tested leverage covenant until the second quarter of 2021.
 The covenant was also modified for the second, third and potentially fourth quarters of 2021 to use a form of annualized EBITDA, as defined in the credit agreement, rather than the last twelve months EBITDA, as previously required.
 In exchange, we agreed to restrict share repurchases through the amendment period and to restrict dividend payments to \$0.01 per share through the amendment period in the event our liquidity falls below \$300 million or constrained to \$0.16 per share otherwise.
 We are also subject to a minimum liquidity covenant of \$200 million during the amendment period.